aguivari/msc_oop1_project1/README.md

 ### HealthCollector (CLI)

-Includes a command line / text program to use the classes with basic operations like adding, editing and removing patients and some database operations, like save, restore, etc.
+Includes a command line / text program to use the main interfaces with basic operations like adding patients, consultants and measumenres and some database operations, like save, restore, etc.